itsbalamurali/go-razorpay/README.md

 Currently only supports few operations like payments, orders and refunds and rest are easy to implement (PR's are welcome).

-I know that this library could be structed / designed in a better way but the current design serves the purpose of our internal projects.
+I know that this library could be structured / designed in a better way but the current design satisfies the purpose in our internal projects.

 ## Installation